philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

   <h1 class="Footnotes-title">Footnotes:</h1>
   <ol class="Footnotes-items">
     <li id="footnote-1">You can enable the Experimental Web Platform Features flag in Chrome by navigating to the address <code>about:flags</code>, searching for "Experimental Web Platform Features", and clicking the "enable" button.</li>
+    <li id="footnote-2">Use of the <code>--</code> property (as it relates to styling custom elements) was mentioned by Tab Atkins in this <a href="https://github.com/w3c/webcomponents/issues/300#issuecomment-144551648">Github comment</a>.
+In addition, in a <a href="https://lists.w3.org/Archives/Public/www-style/2015Dec/0002.html">post</a> on the www-style mailing list, Tab suggested that adding <code>--</code> to the spec should happen soon.</li>
   </ol>
 </aside>